WRBL: News operation

 WRBL presently broadcasts 22 hours of locally produced newscasts each week (with four hours each weekday and one hour each on Saturdays and Sundays).

 Due to economic conditions from 2008 through 2009, WRBL's owner Media General enacted a series of staff reductions that noticeably affected the amount of news that WRBL offered.
-First, 6:00 p.m. weekend newscasts were canceled in fall 2008, and the remaining weekend newscasts were eliminated in early 2009.
-Soon after, the 5:00 p.m. and noon newscasts were dropped.
+First, 6 p.m. weekend newscasts were canceled in fall 2008, and the remaining weekend newscasts were eliminated in early 2009.
+Soon after, the 5 p.m. and noon newscasts were dropped.
 However, as of August 2010, the noon newscast has been added back to the WRBL lineup.
 On October 17, 2010, WRBL reinstated the Sunday night edition of News 3 Nightwatch.
 Unlike the previous newscasts that were canceled, the duties of these newscasts are spread throughout remaining staff members, including the anchor team.
-On September 12, 2011, the station revived News 3 First Edition weekdays at 5:00 p.m.
-On September 14, 2013, WRBL revived the Saturday edition of News 3 Nightwatch at 11:00 and on September 29, 2013, WRBL added a Sunday edition of News 3 Evening Edition at 6:30 p.m.
+On September 12, 2011, the station brought back News 3 First Edition weekdays at 5 p.m.
+On September 14, 2013, WRBL revived the Saturday edition of News 3 Nightwatch at 11 p.m. and on September 29, 2013, WRBL added a Sunday edition of News 3 Evening Edition at 6:30 p.m.
 WRBL launched high definition newscasts on March 21, 2014, with News 3 Nightwatch at 12:30 a.m. (ran late after NCAA March Madness coverage).